Are Wolf Spiders Poisonous?

 If you get a wolf spider bite, ensure that you clean the area and treat it with ice to reduce pain and swelling.
 You can apply an antibiotic ointment and take an antihistamine to relieve inflammation.

-Are Wolf Spiders Venomous?
+Are Wolf Spiders Venomous to Humans?

 Is wolf spider poisonous?
 Wolf spiders are not toxic, but they are venomous.
 That means these pests produce venom that’s meant to paralyze their prey, which mainly consists of crawling insects.